This site uses cookies. View our Cookie Policy to learn more about how and why.

 THE REEF

 Experience an underwater canyon that arcs overhead!
 The multiple viewpoints of this spectacular, multi-story habitat—the Ocean Pavilion’s largest—offer opportunities to view a thriving reef community from above, across and below.
-Marvel at sharks and rays cruising through the water (the Indo-Pacific leopard shark you’ll meet will be part of a world-first endangered shark breeding program to restore their wild populations).
 Watch schools of brightly-colored fish swimming as one.
 Learn about animal care and conservation through daily talks and presentations.
 And develop a deeper appreciation for the importance of sharks and coral reefs through hands-on activity stations.

 The Ocean Pavilion's Archipelago habitat.
 Mangrove trees populate one side of the habitat, while the other is dominated by water.
 Large windows looking out over the Salish Sea are in the background.